-ONC is an open-protocol network that facilitates the identification and engagement of local industry for any application that can be connected to a network, in areas such as mobile, shopping, food delivery, hotel booking, and travel.
+ONDC is an open protocol that facilitates the identification and engagement of local industry for any application that can be connected to a network, in areas such as mobile, shopping, food delivery, hotel booking, and travel.

 How ONDC aims to democratize the future of digital commerce

-Their aim is to democratize the future of digital industry by making it more accessible and convenient for businesses of all sizes to buy, sell, and trade digital goods and services.
+Their aim is to democratize the future of digital industry by making it more accessible and convenient for companies of all sizes to buy, sell, and trade digital goods and services.

 What does ONDC want to achieve?

-The platform, according to Business Standard, promises to open up new opportunities, remove digital monopolies, and help micro, small, and medium businesses, and small merchants gain access to online platforms.
+The platform, according to Business Standard, promises to open up new opportunities, remove digital monopolies, and help micro, small, and medium companies, and small merchants gain access to online platforms.

 DPIIT of the Ministry of industry and Industry is responsible for the project.

 The aim of Flipkart and Amazon to join and integrate with the ONDC will undoubtedly upset their monopoly.
 In turn, the larger platforms will be able to tap into Open Network for the Digital industry seller side to market things.